deercreeklabs/f1-seller-client/shopper.md

 ### EmptyCartResult
 An EmptyCartResult is a simple boolean value.
 It is true if the emptyCart operation succeeded, and false otherwise.

+### GetCartSecondsRemainingResult
+A GetCartSecondsRemainingResult is an integer representing the number of seconds remaining until the user's cart expires and is automatically emptied.

 ## Event Handlers
 Event handlers are functions that recieve an event as their